Decretals of Gregory IX: Editorial work

 Pope Gregory IX's work involved the compilation of documents from former collections, modifying some decisions whilst discarding others.
 Additionally, Gregory omitted parts when he considered it prudent to do so, filled in the gaps, and cleared up doubtful points of the ancient ecclesiastical law by adding some new decretals to ensure his work was clear and concordant.
 He indicated by the words et infra the passages excised by him in the former collections.
 They are called partes decisae.
 The new compilation bore no special title, but was called "Decretales Gregorii IX" or sometimes "Compilatio sexta", i. e. the sixth collection with reference to the "Quinque compilationes antiquæ".
-It was also called "Collectio seu liber extra", i. e. the collection of the laws not contained (vagantes extra) in the "Decretum" of Gratian.
-Hence the custom of denoting this collection by the letter X (i.e. extra, here not the Roman numeral for ten).
+It was also called "Collectio seu liber extra", i. e. the collection of the laws not contained (vagantes extra) in the "Decretum" of Gratian; hence the custom of denoting this collection by the letter X (i.e. extra, here not the Roman numeral for ten).

 Force of law

-All its decisions had the force of canon law whether they were authentic or not, whatever the juridical value of the texts considered in themselves, and whatsoever the original text.
-It is a unique collection; all its decisions were simultaneously promulgated, and are equally obligatory, even if they appear to contain, or if in fact they do contain, antinomies, i. e. contradictions.
-In this peculiar case it is not possible to overcome the difficulty by recourse to the principle that a law of later date abrogates that of an earlier period.
-Finally, it is an exclusive collection, i.e. it abrogates all the collections, even the official ones, of a later date than the "Decretum" of Gratian.
-Some authors (Schulte, Launin) maintain that Gregory IX abrogated even those laws prior to Gratian's time that the latter had not included in his "Decretum", but others contest this opinion.
+While the Liber Extra was neither formally designated as a code nor officially promulgated as such, many scholars nevertheless regard it as a de facto codification of canon law—or at minimum, as something approximating a codification very closely.
+There is scholarly disagreement about the precise legal authority of those decretals that were not incorporated into the Liber Extra.
+This debate is particularly pronounced concerning decretals dating from the period before Gratian's work.
+In contrast to the uncertainty surrounding earlier materials, the situation for decretal letters issued during the period between Gratian's compilation and 1234 is clearer.
+Gregory IX in Rex pacificus explicitly established that such decretals retained legal force only to the extent that they had been included in the new compilation (that is, the Liber Extra) and only in the form found there.
+Those not included ceased to have binding legal authority; the passages left out by Raimund (known as partes decisae) However, in practice legal scholars continued to cite older collections, decretals not contained in the Liber Extra, and the partes decisae.